StarPlayrX/XPC123/README.md

 Started with Apple's XPC Service template with Swift, but Apple's does not work with external applications making it a reason to abandon their approach.
 By converting it to a MachService with very little code changes, this allows any app or cli to use the service.

 I've included both a service and a client.
-Tried to make this as easy as possible and kept it similar to Apple's template.
+Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 I am sure there is much more to XPC than this, however having a working example on both the client and server makes it worth XPC gold.

 Hope this becomes useful to anyone wanting to use XPC across their own apps.
 Enjoy!